zoho/zohocrm-java-sdk/README.md

 ## Overview

-The JAVA SDK offers a way to create client Java applications that can be integrated with Zoho CRM.
+Zoho CRM JAVA SDK offers a way to create client Java applications that can be integrated with Zoho CRM.

 ## Registering a Zoho Client